IPSW1/RasPi_Station/README.md

 ***Note: You may can not connect the HC-05 directly to the Arduino because of the 3.3V serial level.
 So, if the module doesn't have a converter it will get damaged!***

 **6. Set up the web interface**
 The content of the folder raspberry_pi/www must be copied in the web server directory.
+In the index.php page there are a few variables you have to set so that the webserver can connect to the SQL database.
 If you want a better looking font, you can download Open Sans here for free: http://www.fontsquirrel.com/fonts/open-sans-condensed
 Put the fonts it in a folder named fonts in the web server directory and it will look much better.

 **6. Start measurement**